flash-global/payment-client/README.md

 ## Payment entity

-In addition to traditional `id` and `createdAt` fields, Payment entity has elevent important properties:
+In addition to traditional `id` and `createdAt` fields, Payment entity has eleven important properties:

 | Properties    			| Type              |
 |---------------------|-------------------|